M-earnest/tutorial_jupyter_books/general-information/overview.md

 This tutorial is further paired with a template course that you can find [here](https://github.com/diler-digitell/course-template).
 We'll, in essence, teach you how to adapt this template to host your own online courses.
 An explanation of the template can be found in the chapter on [Hosting Your Course Website](../content/2_host/host_website).

 ## Objectives 📍

 **At the end of the course, you will be able to:**

-* Create content with markdown
+* Get to know how Jupyter Books work.
+* See the benefits for teaching and research.
-* Create your own online course or website using Jupyter Book
+* Build your own online course or website with Jupyter Book.
+* Create and format content using Markdown.
-* Host courses using GitHub Pages
+* Use GitHub Pages to host and share your materials.

 ## Structure of the Course